rodorad/platform-wiki-notes/Mirantis-OpenStack-Deployment.md

 Login into fuel UI, click on your cloud deployment, you will find Health Check tab out there.
 Perform sanity and functional tests.
 Sanity tests should be all green, the Functional test should be all green besides network connectivity if you’re using proxy.

 If you made all the steps your OpenStack is ready to use.
 You can find Horizon UI on the top of fuel UI in message box.
-Happy OpenStack.